 “What will bring people into this space?”

 Attractive, Clean and Safe

 A public space needs to be attractive, clean, and safe.
 If it is all of these, people will be happy to use it, and the more such spaces are used, the safer they become.
-Deserted streets and squares quickly become derelict, dirty, and dangerous, and councillors who wish to remain in office will make strenuous efforts to ensure that their public spaces remain safe.
+Deserted streets and squares quickly become derelict, dirty, and dangerous, and councillors who wish to remain in office will make strenuous efforts to ensure safety is paramount when designing public spaces.

 Cobblestones, a medieval market cross, a Georgian corn exchange, all of these will attract visitors, but installing them is not within the capabilities of the average town planning department.
-Concrete, once denigrated as ugly, unimaginative and strictly utilitarian, is playing an ever-greater role in the building and development of public spaces, and it is no longer anything but grey slabs; concrete, in the hands of specialists, can be polished, coloured, etched and sculpted, and the range of uses to which it may be put continues to increase.
+Concrete, once denigrated as ugly, unimaginative and strictly utilitarian, is playing an ever-greater role in the building, development and designing public spaces, and it is no longer anything but grey slabs; concrete, in the hands of specialists, can be polished, coloured, etched and sculpted, and the range of uses to which it may be put continues to increase.

 Works of Art and Soft Landscaping